OI-wiki/i18n/docs/basic/enumerate.md

 memset(met, 0, sizeof(met));
 for (int i = 0; i < n; ++i) {
   if (met[MAXN - a[i]]) ++ans;
-  // To avoid negative index
+  // To avoid negative indexes
   met[a[i] + MAXN] = 1;
 }
 ```